 - Crib / kid futon: free at all three; reserve at booking

-- Beach gear: Karatsu Seaside rents umbrellas + sand toys; bring own at the others
+- Beach gear: Karatsu Seaside rents umbrellas + sand toys; bring your own at the others

 - Karatsu Kunchi festival: November 2–4; book accommodation 6 months ahead